 Learning Center and Academic Coaching Services

-The mission of the Daemen College Library is to support classroom instruction, provide information for independent research relating to the College curriculum, and to provide recreational reading for the College community.
+The mission of the Daemen College library is to support classroom instruction, provide information for independent research relating to the College curriculum, and to provide recreational reading for the College community.
 Located in the Research and Information Commons (RIC), the library provides access to information in print, electronic, and digital formats, and well-trained and knowledgeable staff to meet the information needs of the College community.
 The library serves as a gateway to information resources found in Western New York and around the world.
-Collection

-Reference Librarians are employed to help students, faculty, and staff find the information they need.
-The Reference Librarians provide:
+Reference librarians are employed to help students, faculty, and staff find the information they need.
+The reference librarians provide:

 - Course-specific library instruction so that classes may become aware of the resources necessary to complete course assignments.